sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 Some side notes about the code:
 * Even though the code has improved, part of it is still not unit-testable (namely the `onload` handler).
 This can be solved by factoring out that part to a separate file as well.
 * You may want to structure the code even better, for instance by writing a proper MVC (Model-View-Controller) implementation.
 Especially for larger-scale projects with lots of JavaScript, it makes sense to use a library or framework that provides such a structure for you.
 * We have not used any modern JavaScript features (like the `class` syntax) in order to maintain compatibility with older browsers.
-TODO: an example of a 'modern' implementation will probably follow.
-Mention transpiling again?
+We will show an example that uses newer JavaScript features later in the chapter.
 * As with the other examples in the book, the code can be found in the [code examples](https://github.com/sttp-book/code-examples/) repository.

 {% endhint %}